rasiondetrehasarrived/rasiondetrehasarrived/README.md

 extra

 - i heavily kin jim from jc, hatred from bt (or builderman...), noli (the FORSAKEN/HELLO JD/TERMN.
-PROTO ONE, NOT THE MYTH), semi-past 007n7, semi-two time hahaha... and uhm.... uhm.......... devesto/artful/tixful any artful variation idgas and semi-john doe from like any game and like.. semi-loveshot (oh my god bru sybau) ........ thats it i think (it isnt i have aceofspade shifts)
+PROTO ONE, NOT THE MYTH),. and uhm.... uhm.......... devesto/artful/tixful any artful variation idgas ...... thats it i think (it isnt i have aceofspade shifts)

+- semi kin (shifts, stims) : two time, past 007n7, john doe any variation, loveshot from dod and many more

    (i might have more characters i relate to, but not fully kin or maybe i have pounds of kins.) lalalalalala